dalbonip/theGreatRecon/README.md

 ======

-theGreatRecon is the Script for installing and configuring my daily recon tools.
+theGreatSetup.sh is the Script for installing and configuring my daily recon tools.

 Debian Based only.